 High-quality teaching is further supplemented by targeted support that focuses in on the specific needs of our disadvantaged pupils.
 Outlined in the plan is how we use Pupil Premium and Recovery Premium funding in order to address evident and emerging gaps through intervention.
-Existing and additionally employed members of staff, including one employed through the funding of Recovery Premium and Pupil Premium funding, provide this support.
+Existing and additionally employed members of staff, through the National Tutoring Programme, provide this support.